Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Multi-channel deep network structure

-In this section, we propose a multi-channel deep network architecture, termed BCS-Net, to reconstruct the images acquired by block-wise CS sampling.
-The proposed BCS-Net is composed of a multi-channel sampling network and a deep reconstructing network, as shown in Fig. \ref{fig:framework}.
-These two networks consist of an integrated end-to-end model, of which the learnable parameters are jointly trained by our proposed two-stage training strategy.
+In this section, we propose a multi-channel deep network structure to reconstruct the images acquired by block-wise CS sampling.
+To facilitate description, we term it as BCSnet.
+As shown in Fig.~\ref{fig:framework}, our BCSnet is composed of a multi-channel sampling network and a deep reconstructing network.
+These two networks consist of an integrated end-to-end model, whose parameters are jointly trained by the proposed two-stage training strategy.